 It sounds a little crazy.
 Why would you pay for your employees to learn things that they could potentially learn on the job?
 Or things that don’t affect their jobs in any way whatsoever?

 We’ll show you that it’s not only worth your money, but that you’ll get a great return on investing in employee education.
-And that offering a learning stipend is one of the best ways to do it.
+And that offering an education stipend is one of the best ways to do it.

 How Buffer Gets Employee Education Right